India bans social media sites to quell unrest in Kashmir

-India's government has banned 22 social media sites in an effort to calm tensions in parts of the disputed region of Kashmir after viral videos depicting the alleged abuse of Kashmiris by Indian forces fueled protests.
-But the sites remained online Thursday morning as the local telecom company struggled to block them.
+Authorities in Indian-controlled Kashmir have banned 22 social media sites in an effort to calm tensions in the disputed region after videos depicting the alleged abuse of Kashmiris by Indian forces fueled protests.
+But the sites remained online Thursday as the local telecom company struggled to block them.

+The government said Wednesday that the one-month ban was necessary for public safety because social media were being "misused by anti-national and anti-social elements."

 Pranesh Prakash, policy director for the Indian advocacy group the Center for Internet and Society, called the ban a "blow to freedom of speech" and "legally unprecedented in India."

-Meanwhile, 3G and 4G cellphone service has been suspended for more than a week, but slower 2G service was still running.
+Meanwhile, 3G and 4G cellphone service has been suspended for more than a week, but slower 2G service is still available.

 Residents of Srinagar, the region's main city, were busily downloading documents, software and applications onto their smartphones which would likely be able to circumvent the social media block once it goes into effect.
 Many expressed relief to still have internet access Thursday morning.